jetjodh/gguf/README.md

 #### convertor (convert safetensors to gguf)
 - drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)
-- choose the third last option from the gguf menu: `GGUF Convertor (Alpha)`
+- choose the fourth last option from the gguf menu: `GGUF Convertor (Alpha)`
 - select your safetensors model inside the box; don't need to connect anything; it works independently also
 - click `Queue` (run); then you can simply check the processing progress from console
 - when it was done; the converted gguf file will be saved to the output folder (./ComfyUI/output)